terraform-aviatrix-modules/terraform-aviatrix-mc-overlap-nat-spoke/README.md

 :---|:---|:---
 gw2_snat_addr | | IP Address to be used for hide natting traffic sourced from the spoke VNET/VPC.
 Required when spoke is HA pair. dnat_rules | | Contains the properties to create the DNAT rules.
 When left empty, only SNAT for traffic initiated from the spoke VNET/VPC is configured.
-Create as many unique rules as you like.
+Create as many unique rules as you like. uturnnat | false | Set to true to also make the DNAT IP reachable inside the spoke VNET/VPC through U-Turn NAT.

 ### Outputs
 This module will return the following outputs: